christian-kth/srp-bot/README.md

 ```
 DISCORD_SECRET=<secret of your bot user>
 ALLOWED_ROLES=<comma separated list of role IDs which will be able access the bots command>
-CHANNEL=<channel ID that the bot posts and updates game server statuses in>
+CHANNELS=<comma separated list of channel IDs that the bot can post and watch messages in>
 BOT_ID=<ID of your bot user>
 ```